scarh201/Memory-Sequence-Game/README.md

 A full design documentation can be seen in the "doc" folder titled "designDoc.docx".

+A full demonstration can be found in the "demo" folder.

 All relevant code can be seen in the "src" folder.
 A top-level hierarchy design is utilized in this project.
 The top-level module is labled "finalTopLevel.v".